ph4ntonn/Stowaway/README_EN.md

 - agent:  `./stowaway_agent -c 127.0.0.1:9999 --up ws`  or `./stowaway_agent -c 127.0.0.1:9999 --up ws --down ws`

-There are two other points to note:
+There are two other points you should know:

 First, once you set the upstream/downstream traffic of a particular node to TCP/HTTP/WS, the downstream/upstream traffic of its connected parent/child node must be set consistently